animesh0911/CoepHackathon/README.md

-This is project is a Air Traffic Controller simulator.
+This project is a Air Traffic Controller simulator.
 This was developed as a part of a hackathon.